 We need to think about this one, need to let the Bible put it in full perspective.
 Because first of all, that’s the way we already are—we are already appearing before Him.
 Just because we don’t see Him doesn’t mean that He doesn’t see us.
 He does see us fully, exactly as we are, right now, all the time.

 You are fully known, and yet, if you are in Christ, you are fully, completely, categorically, unwaveringly, absolutely loved.

-Jesus, from the bottom of my fearful heart, I grasp onto Your promise that You will never forsake me, nor will You ever reject me.
+Jesus, I grasp onto Your promise that You will never forsake me, nor will You ever reject me.
 I thank You that You are with me, and in me, today until the end of the age, when I will appear before You, loved, just as I am today, because of Your grace.
 Amen.

 Taken from Pete’s 365-day devotional book Experiencing LIFE Today.